 The cost of a car can send you on a thrilling adventure all over the world for three years.
 The cost of a house can send you all over the world for the rest of your life.
 Crazy right?

 I’m not exaggerating either.
 If the only idea you have of travel is 5-star hotels, spas, buffets and pure comfort, then this post is probably not for you, unless of course you’re looking to expand your horizons.
-While 5-star resorts can be beautiful, it’s not really travel.
+While 5-star resorts can be beautiful, it’s not real travel.
 This is more of a “vacation”.
 Vacations are what most people take to take a break from the busy life they half-hate living at home.
 It’s great for a momentary brain-cleanse but in the two times I’ve done it, I was bored to tears after three days.
 It’s like flying all the way to another country without actually experiencing the country.
 It’s like going to a hotel in your own country filled with the same people but with a better view.
-Whether you like this sort of thing or not, make sure you try at-least one independent trip to a developing country before you die.
+Whether you like this sort of thing or not, make sure you try at least one independent trip to a developing country before you die.

 For the sake of this post, I’m talking about real travel.
 Independent travel.
 The kind of adventure you read about it and go, WOW!